-My masters thesis, completed for the MS Environmental Management program at the University of San Francisco, evaluated the success of compensatory wetland mitigation required by the California Coastal Commission from the years 2012-2018.
+My masters thesis, completed for the MS Environmental Management program at the University of San Francisco, investigated the success of compensatory wetland mitigation required by the California Coastal Commission from the years 2012-2018.

 Check it out here: https://repository.usfca.edu/capstone/997/